kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 ## Addons

-!!!note
-    If waf-acl-arn is specified via the ingress annotations, the controller will make sure the waf-acl is associated to the provisioned ALB with the ingress.
-    If there is not such annotation, the controller will make sure no waf-acl is associated, so it may remove the existing waf-acl on the ALB provisioned.
-    If users do not want the controller to manage the waf-acl on the ALBs, they can disable the feature by setting controller command line flags `--enable-waf=false` or `--enable-wafv2=false`

-- <a name="waf-acl-id">`alb.ingress.kubernetes.io/waf-acl-id`</a> specifies the identifier for the Amazon WAF web ACL.
+- <a name="waf-acl-id">`alb.ingress.kubernetes.io/waf-acl-id`</a> specifies the identifier for the Amazon WAF Classic web ACL.

     !!!warning ""
-        Only Regional WAF is supported.
+        Only Regional WAF Classic is supported.

+    !!!note ""
+        When this annotation is absent or empty, the controller will keep LoadBalancer WAF Classic settings unchanged.
+        To disable WAF Classic, explicitly set the annotation value to 'none'.

     !!!example
+        - enable WAF Classic
             ```alb.ingress.kubernetes.io/waf-acl-id: 499e8b99-6671-4614-a86d-adb1810b7fbe
             ```
+        - disable WAF Classic
+            ```alb.ingress.kubernetes.io/waf-acl-id: none
+            ```

 - <a name="wafv2-acl-arn">`alb.ingress.kubernetes.io/wafv2-acl-arn`</a> specifies ARN for the Amazon WAFv2 web ACL.

     !!!warning ""
         Only Regional WAFv2 is supported.

+    !!!note ""
+        When this annotation is absent or empty, the controller will keep LoadBalancer WAFv2 settings unchanged.
+        To disable WAFv2, explicitly set the annotation value to 'none'.

     !!!tip ""
         To get the WAFv2 Web ACL ARN from the Console, click the gear icon in the upper right and enable the ARN column.

     !!!example
+        - enable WAFv2
             ```alb.ingress.kubernetes.io/wafv2-acl-arn: arn:aws:wafv2:us-west-2:xxxxx:regional/webacl/xxxxxxx/3ab78708-85b0-49d3-b4e1-7a9615a6613b
             ```
+        - disable WAFV2
+            ```alb.ingress.kubernetes.io/wafv2-acl-arn: none
+            ```

 - <a name="shield-advanced-protection">`alb.ingress.kubernetes.io/shield-advanced-protection`</a> turns on / off the AWS Shield Advanced protection for the load balancer.

+    !!!note ""
+        When this annotation is absent, the controller will keep LoadBalancer shield protection settings unchanged.
+        To disable shield protection, explicitly set the annotation value to 'false'.

     !!!example
+        - enable shield protection
             ```alb.ingress.kubernetes.io/shield-advanced-protection: 'true'
+            ```
+        - disable shield protection
+            ```alb.ingress.kubernetes.io/shield-advanced-protection: 'false'
             ```